ton-community/tutorials/01-wallet/index.md

 Let's assume that your secret 24 word mnemonic is `unfold sugar water ...` - this is the phrase we backed up in step 2.

+Also, let's assume that the wallet version we discused in Step 5 be V4 - so we can import ```WalletContractV4``` and move froward.
+In case it uses "wallet v3 r2" or below, make sure you replace ```WalletContractV4``` wherever used here onwards with ```WalletContractV3R2``` or respective versions supported.

 Create the file `step7.ts` with the following content:

 ---